 Supporting Exceptional Hospice Care

-Every year, sometimes twice a year, Martha Chestem made a contribution to Gilchrist.
+Every year, sometimes twice a year, Martha Chestem was able to create her legacy through her contributions to Gilchrist.
 For over 14 years, she supported exceptional hospice care in the community she lived in and loved.
 And when she passed away, her giving continued.

 Martha had established a bequest, benefiting Gilchrist through her will, that ensured she would make a meaningful and lasting charitable impact for years to come.
 Her memory and generosity live on.